 Popularly known as the blue city of Rajasthan, Jodhpur attracts tourists for its royal palaces, havelis, temples and the Mehrangarh Fort.

 Aptly called the “Marble city of Rajasthan”, Kishangarh offers amazing attractions like a temple of nine planets.
 It is the place in the world which is associated with one of India’s most famous schools of miniature painting (popular for Bani Thani paintings, an Indian version of Mona Lisa).

 This Rajput state win the hearts of its tourists with attractions like outstanding temples with numerous interesting stories behind them, historical forts, palaces with Rajput architectural styles and Kota school of design.
 It is also known for Kota sarees.

 Sirohi, a culturally rich city is well appreciated for the Gold Fort built in Indo-European style of architecture.
 The fort boasts of eye-catching coloured glass work.

 Book your train tickets online of Palace on Wheels and make your seat reserve in advance.

 The 7 Nights / 8 Days trip is the right vacation to cover every element of Indian tourism.

 Find the train departure dates which departs every Wednesday according to its schedule.

-Find the Journey cost for two seasons - Peak Season (Oct. to Mar.) & Lean Season (Sep. & Apr.).
+Find the Journey cost for Peak Season (Oct. to Mar.) & Lean Season (Sep. & Apr.).